-- To maintain safe and productive incident activities, incident management personnel must - 23 appropriately manage work and rest periods, assignment duration and shift length for personnel - 24 (reference chapter 7, Interagency Standards for Fire and Fire Aviation Operations).
-A justification - will be documented in the daily incident records for those instances where a works shift exceeds - 16 hours and those that do not meet the 2:1 work-to-rest ratio.
-Documentation shall include - 27 mitigation measures used to reduce fatigue. - The time officer's/unit leader's approval of the OF-288, or other agency pay document, certifies - that the required documentation is on file and no further documentation is required for pay - 30 purposes.
+- 29 To maintain safe and productive incident activities, incident management personnel must - appropriately manage work and rest periods, assignment duration and shift length for personnel - (reference chapter 7, Interagency Standards for Fire and Fire Aviation Operations).
+A - justification will be documented in the daily incident records for those instances where a works - shift exceeds 16 hours and those that do not meet the 2:1 work-to-rest ratio.
+Documentation shall - include mitigation measures used to reduce fatigue. - 35 The time officer's/unit leader's approval of the OF-288, or other agency pay document, certifies - that the required documentation is on file and no further documentation is required for pay - 37 purposes.

-31 Length of Assignment
+1 Length of Assignment

-- 32 Standard assignment length is 14 days, exclusive of travel from and to the home unit, with - possible extensions as identified below.
-Time spent in staging and preposition status counts - toward the 14-day limit, regardless of pay status, for all personnel including incident - management teams. - Upon completion of the standard 14-day assignment, an extension of up to an additional 14 days - may be allowed (for a total of up to 30 days, inclusive of mandatory days off, and exclusive of - travel).
-After 30 days it is recommended that the employee return to their home unit for health - and welfare.
+- 2 Standard assignment length is 14 days, exclusive of travel from and to the home unit, with - possible extensions as identified below.
+Time spent in staging and preposition status counts - toward the 14-day limit, regardless of pay status, for all personnel including incident - 5 management teams. - 6 Upon completion of the standard 14-day assignment, an extension of up to an additional 14 days - may be allowed (for a total of up to 30 days, inclusive of mandatory days off, and exclusive of - travel).
+After 30 days it is recommended that the employee return to their home unit for health - 9 and welfare.

-1 Paid Days Off
+10 Paid Days Off

 - A regular government employee is compensated for base hours (8, 9, or 10 hours per the normal - weekly tour of duty) for all days assigned to the incident.
-Compensation on a paid day off cannot - 4 exceed the base hour requirement.
-The base hour requirement is met by any hours recorded in a - 5 calendar day (e.g., work, travel, administrative leave, etc.). - 6 After completion of a 14-day assignment and return to the home unit, two days off will be - provided (2 after 14).
-In addition, personnel may be extended up to 14 additional days. - 8 Regardless of extension duration, two mandatory days off will be provided prior to the 22nd day - 9 of the assignment. - 10 Code a paid day off occurring on a regular workday to HC (HC) 061 which will populate the - generic Administrative Leave Functional Area in the automated payroll system. - Employee/supervisor/timekeeper will enter "paid day off authorized for (month/day)" in the - 13 QuickTime comments section. - NOTE: Employees are not compensated for a day off occurring at the home unit or on the - incident that falls on a scheduled day off or on a holiday.
+Compensation on a paid day off cannot - exceed the base hour requirement.
+The base hour requirement is met by any hours recorded in a - calendar day (e.g., work, travel, administrative leave, etc.). - 15 After completion of a 14-day assignment and return to the home unit, two days off will be - provided (2 after 14).
+In addition, personnel may be extended up to 14 additional days. - 17 Regardless of extension duration, two mandatory days off will be provided prior to the 22nd day - of the assignment. - 19 Code a paid day off occurring on a regular workday to HC 061 which will populate the generic - 20 Administrative Leave Functional Area in the automated payroll system. - Employee/supervisor/timekeeper will enter "paid day off authorized for (month/day)" in the - 22 QuickTime comments section. - NOTE: Employees are not compensated for a day off occurring at the home unit or on the - incident that falls on a scheduled day off or on a holiday.

-16 Management Directed Days Off
+25 Management Directed Days Off